GraphQLAPI/graphql-api-for-wp/README.md

 ## Requirements

-WordPress 5.4 or above, PHP 7.4+ for development, PHP 7.1+ for production.
+- WordPress 5.4 or above
+- PHP 7.4+ for development
+- PHP 7.1+ for production

 ## Install

-Download [the latest release of the plugin](https://github.com/GraphQLAPI/graphql-api/releases/download/v0.5.0/graphql-api.zip) as a .zip file.
+Download [the latest release of the plugin][latest-release-url] as a .zip file.

 Then, in the WordPress admin: